koustubhmoharir/xtn/spec.md

 Casing is significant, but applications that consume this format may ignore it.

 ## Comments
 Comments start with a #.
 Whitespace before the # is allowed.
 An entire line is either a comment or not a comment.
+A space after the # is recommended for readability.
+Trailing whitespace on a comment line is not considered significant.
 ```
 # This is a comment
 ```